-- independence threats of the service and proposed safeguards, and acts as a record of the audit partner's conclusion on the acceptability of the service; and - · Global Breaches Reporting System, which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory). - A rotation tracking system which monitors compliance with audit rotation policies for engagement leaders, other key audit partners and senior staff involved in an audit; and

-A database that records all approved business relationships entered into by PwC Denmark.
+- Global Breaches Reporting System, which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory). - A rotation tracking system which monitors compliance with audit rotation policies for engagement leaders, other key audit partners and senior staff involved in an audit; and - A database that records all approved business relationships entered into by PwC Denmark.
 These relationships are reviewed on a bi-annual basis to ensure their ongoing permissibility.